TravelSouth America

 Paraguay, a landlocked gem in South America, is one of the safest places to visit in South America and a budget-friendly option for travelers and expats.
 Known for its subtropical climate and welcoming culture, Paraguay is an ideal destination for those seeking unique and less tourist-heavy locales.
 With scenic spots like Ypacaraí Lake and vibrant cultural influences, this underrated country offers an experience far from the crowded tourist trails.

 Boasting a Global Peace Index score of 1.94, Paraguay ranks 6th in safety among Latin American countries.
 Visitors can feel secure while exploring charming areas like Encarnación and San Lorenzo, though regular safety precautions are always advised.
 Expats appreciate Paraguay’s affordability, with shopping hubs and a low cost of living that make it a great choice for those looking to settle abroad.
-While digital nomads might find the occasional power outage a challenge, for those who value serene landscapes and fewer crowds, Paraguay is undoubtedly one of the safest places to visit in South America.
+While digital nomads might find the occasional power outage a challenge, for those who value serene landscapes and fewer crowds, Paraguay is undoubtedly one of the safest places to explore in South America.

 5. Ecuador